aospapp/aosp/compatibility/cdd/3_software/3_8_user-interface-compatibility.md

 *   SHOULD trigger the split-screen multiwindow-mode, if supported, when the recents functions key is long pressed.
 *   MAY display affiliated recents as a group that moves together.

-*   [SR] Device implementations are STRONGLY RECOMMENDED to use the upstream Android user interface (or a similar thumbnail-based interface) for the overview screen.
+*   [SR] Are STRONGLY RECOMMENDED to use the upstream Android user interface (or a similar thumbnail-based interface) for the overview screen.

 ### 3.8.9\.
 Input Management